-Security for Cluster Linking on Confluent Cloud
+Manage Security for Cluster Linking on Confluent Cloud

-RBAC Roles and Kafka ACLs Summary
+RBAC roles and Kafka ACLs summary

 The cluster link itself needs specific RBAC roles or Kafka ACLs on the source cluster to read data and metadata.

-Principal Operation Cluster Kafka RBAC Roles or Kafka ACLs Authentication Options
+Principal Operation Cluster Kafka RBAC Roles or Kafka ACLs

 User, or your tooling Create or modify a cluster link Destination cluster